berk76/soundoftext-java/README.md

 **What voices does this support?**

 You can find a list of language codes in the [documentation for Sound of Text](https://soundoftext.com/docs#voices).

-You could also use another package of mine called [google-tts-langauges](https://github.com/ncpierson/google-tts-languages) that is another JS library that exports all the language codes.